greggirwin/red-hof/code-analysis/foreach/README.md

 I usually takes me only a momentary glance to see the meaning of the whole FOREACH construct.
 This is an outstanding quality.

+FOREACH is the basis of all `-each` funcs.
+As I expected, slightly over 50% of FOREACHs are imitating MAP-EACH.
+Partly because virtually every COLLECT is `collect [foreach [keep...]]` and that is MAP-EACH by very definition.
+Note also that REMOVE-EACH is only a special case of MAP-EACH, and it's quite unfair to have the former but not the latter.

+---

 Foreach loops were found to be **distributed** as follows:
 - 44% were true `foreach`s
 - 48% were accumulators (89% of those were `map-each`s, the rest were usually a summation or min/max)